-Diverging from the template holes of C.B.
-Macdonald and Seth Raynor, we take a look at one of the common designs used by another great golden age architect, A.W.
-Tillinghast.
-While Tillinghast didn’t use as many template holes or use them as often as Macdonald and Raynor, the few he did have were strategic designs used to examine particular aspects of a player’s game.
-Let’s take a look at my favorite of his templates, the Great Hazard, a par-5 design that Tillinghast used regularly and some of today’s great architects have added to their repertoire.
+While the most famous golden age architects to feature template holes, Seth Raynor and C.B.
+Macdonald were not the only ones to use them.
+Another golden age architect, A.W.
+Tillinghast dabbled with template holes himself.
+While Tillinghast didn’t use as many templates or use them as often as Macdonald and Raynor, the few he did have were strategic designs used to examine aspects of a player’s game.
+Let’s take a look at TIllinghast’s Great Hazard template, a par-5 design that he used regularly, and one that some of today’s great architects have added to their repertoire.

-Unlike the majority of Macdonald’s template holes, the Great Hazard is a template that was created by Tillinghast and not a rendition of a famed hole in the British Isles.
-The first use of the great hazard was at Pine Valley, where Tillinghast convinced George Crump to use the design to create the 7th hole which is now dubbed “Hell’s Half Acre” and one the most famed holes at the masterpiece.
+Unlike the majority of Macdonald’s template holes, the Great Hazard is Tillinghast’s own creation, not a rendition of a famed hole in the British Isles.
+It was first used at Pine Valley when Tillinghast convinced George Crump to use the design on the famed 7th hole.

-Today, the Great Hazard is still used masterfully at some sites, while others have been altered to keep the strategy relevant with today’s longer flying ball.
+While some Great Hazards are still intact and used masterfully, others have been altered to keep the strategy relevant with today’s longer flying ball.
 Unfortunately, many Great Hazards were eliminated to cut maintenance budgets by uninformed greens committees.

 Used on par-5s, the Great Hazard typically comes into play on a player’s second shot.
 Tillinghast strategically places a series of bunkers or mounds that cut into the preferred landing area in the fairway.
-The Great Hazard puts pressure on a player’s tee shot, as a poor tee shot will lead to the difficult decision of whether to try to carry the bunkering/mounding or to lay back of it and leave a long 3rd shot into the green.
-Meanwhile, a good tee shot that finds the fairway will typically have a relatively easy time carrying the bunker.
+The Great Hazard puts pressure on a player’s tee shot, as a poor tee shot may require them to lay up short of the hazard.
+A layup brings a long third shot into the green.
+Those who hit a good tee shot will typically have an easy time carrying the bunker.

-On some of Tillinghast’s Great Hazard designs, the bunkers and/or mounding are placed on a diagonal.
-The shorter carry yields a tougher approach shot to the green while players who successfully carry the longer side of the diagonal are rewarded with a great angle to approach the green.
+On some of Tillinghast’s Great Hazard designs, the bunkers and/or mounding are placed on a diagonal, making one side a shorter carry than the other.
+The shorter carry brings with it a tougher approach shot to the green, while players who successfully carry the longer side of the diagonal are rewarded with a great angle to approach.

 Pine Valley – 7th – 638 yards – par 5

-The first challenge of the 7th at PV is to hit the narrow fairway, and if you fail your chances of carrying the Great Hazard are minimal.
+The first challenge of the 7th at Pine Valley is to hit the narrow fairway as a missed fairway leaves almost no chance of carrying the Great Hazard.
 As put by a member, “missing the fairway will lead to a pitch out 9 times out of 10.”
-Meanwhile, a good drive that finds the fairway will allow for an attempt over the giant bunker, typically with a long-iron or hybrid for longer hitters and a rare birdie chance at the tough Pine Valley.
+A drive that finds the fairway will allow for an attempt over the giant bunker, typically with a long-iron or hybrid, and a rare birdie chance at the tough Pine Valley.

-The green is fronted by a deep bunker which makes approach shots tough from anywhere, but especially difficult for those who have to lay up short of the Great Hazard.
-From that position, a player will be left with a 215 yard approach that is uphill and blind – a difficult par.
-For those who succeed in carrying the bunker, they’ll be left with a shot from under 150 yards to the tricky green.
+The green is fronted by another deep bunker which makes approach shots tough from anywhere.
+The approach is especially difficult for those who have to lay up short of the Great Hazard.
+From that position, a player will be left with a 215 yard uphill approach where they are blind to the green – a difficult task.
+Those who succeed in carrying the bunker on their second shot will be left with a shot from under 150 yards to the tricky green.

 "Hell's Half Acre" from the tee - Photo Credit: Jon Cavalier @linksgems